alexjnoble/VirtualIce/README.md

 ### Intended Use

-VirtualIce is designed for educational and research purposes, specifically to aid in the development, testing, and validation of cryoEM image analysis algorithms by generating synthetic cryoEM micrographs and particles.
+VirtualIce is designed for educational and research purposes, specifically to aid in the development, testing, and validation of cryoEM image analysis algorithms by generating half-synthetic cryoEM micrographs and particles.

 ### Ethical Considerations